 Halloween will soon be upon us!

-Halloween doesn’t have to be all about ghosts and goblins.
-It can be a time for doing good in the community.
+However, Halloween doesn’t have to be about “ghost, ghouls, goblins, and greed.
+Halloween can be a time for doing a bit of good in – and for – the community.

 John Di Genio